outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- suppresses E6/E7
 		- S-adenosylmethionine (SAM)
 			- leads to promoter remethylation and the downregulation of proto-oncogene expression in cancer cells
-			- Treatment with SAM caused the downregulation of proliferation, migration, and invasion of prostate cancer (PC-3) cells, and genome-wide downregulation of genes involved in proliferation, migration, invasion, and angiogenesis.
+			- Treatment with SAM caused the downregulation of proliferation, migration, and invasion of prostate cancer (PC-3) cells, and genome-wide downregulation of genes involved in proliferation, migration, invasion, and angiogenesis
 			- https://www.sciencedirect.com/science/article/abs/pii/S0378111916307703?via%3Dihub
 			- inhibiting the SAM pathway led to methionine depletion and inhibition of cancer growth
 		- Moringa oleifera